pyOpenSci/pyopensci.github.io/_posts/2024-07-22-pyopensci-at-scipy-2024.md

 <div class="notice" markdown = "1">
 ## TL;DR

-* pyOpenSci lead 3 incredibly successful events at SciPy this year: A tutorial, a talk and a 1.5 day sprint
+* pyOpenSci lea 3 incredibly successful events at [SciPy](https://www.scipy2024.scipy.org/ this year: A tutorial, a talk and a 1.5 day sprint.
 * During our SciPy 2024 meeting sprint we had over 35 GitHub issues and pull requests submitted by XX new contributors.
-* Our tutorial had 40 registrations and ~30 people showed up.
-Almost all learners had never created a Python package before and almost all learners were successful creating their first Python package.
+* Our tutorial had over 30 attendees.
+Almost all of the learners had never created a Python package before, and most of them were successful creating their first Python package.
-* I thoroughly enjoyed connect with new and old colleagues and friends.
+* I thoroughly enjoyed connecting with new and old colleagues and friends.

 </div>